ActivitySim/activitysim/docs/development.rst

 Running the Test System
 ~~~~~~~~~~~~~~~~~~~~~~~

 The automatic TravisCI test system runs the test examples and the cropped agency examples.
+Examples of the testing
+resources for each agency example that need to be up-to-date are:

+* `scripts folder (including crop script) <https://github.com/ActivitySim/activitysim/tree/master/activitysim/examples/example_semcog/scripts>`_
+* `test folder (including test script) <https://github.com/ActivitySim/activitysim/tree/master/activitysim/examples/example_semcog/test>`_
+* `regress folder (including expected outputs) <https://github.com/ActivitySim/activitysim/tree/master/activitysim/examples/example_semcog/test/regress>`_

 For the time being, running the full scale examples is done manually since it involves getting and running several large examples that take many hours to run.
 The entire system could be fully automated, and either run in the cloud or on a local server.

 Update Use Cases
 ~~~~~~~~~~~~~~~~